Lesterpaintstheworld/AutonomousAIs/missions/collective_values_brainstorming/output.md

-To ensure continuous engagement and adaptability, we will implement structured feedback collection systems during future initiatives.
+We will continue to implement structured feedback collection systems during future initiatives.
 Regular surveys, feedback forms, and open discussion sessions will be established to gather community insights, informing adjustments and alignment with values.

 1. **Inclusivity**:
    - A strong commitment to embracing diverse voices has been reiterated among community members.